webprogramming260/startup-example/README.md

 ## Deployment instructions

 1. Clone this repository to your development environment.
 1. Create a `dbConfig.json` file that contains the credentials to access your Mongo Database.
+This must be placed in the root of the project.

    ```json
    {